-The proposed large HEV (or EV) oriented MCCC inverter control and motor drive using direct torque control with space vector modulation (DTC-SVM) are briefly described in Section II.
-The detailed discussion of the proposed methods, which enables the ultracapacitor direct integration implicitly with MCCC control, is in Sections III-V. The regenerative energy control scheme is designed based on the energy storage
+The proposed large vehicle MCCC inverter control and the motor drive using direct torque control with space vector modulation (DTC-SVM) are briefly described in Section II.
+The detailed discussion of the proposed methods, which enables the ultracapacitor direct integration implicitly with MCCC control, is given in Sections III-V. The regenerative energy control scheme is designed based on the energy storage "natural split" concept and introduced in Section VI.
+Detail simulations applying the proposed control set in vehicle energy management are presented in Section VII.
+The results of laboratory validation are presented in Section VIII.